 Red Light Therapy Linked to Improved Vision

 In a 2021 study, researchers asked their test subjects to use Red Light Therapy for three minutes a week.
-And the researchers found that this exposure to Red Light Therapy led to between a 17-20% improvement in visual acuity.
+These researchers found that this exposure to Red Light Therapy led to a 17-20% improvement in visual acuity.

-Eyesight declines after the age of 40 years and is linked with a 70% reduction in ATP, which means that the cells lack energy to function properly.
-Rods and cones, the most metabolically active cells in your entire body, require immense amounts of energy, or ATP (adenosine triphosphate).
-ATP has a direct relationship with mitochondria (which generate energy in your cells).
-Over time, your photoreceptors experience a build up of reactive oxygen species (ROS), which limits the ability of mitochondria to use ATP.
-Essentially, your eyes aren’t getting enough energy as you age.
+Eyesight declines after the age of 40 due to a 70% reduction in ATP (adenosine triphosphate) which means that the cells lack the energy to function properly.
+Rods and cones, the most metabolically active cells in your entire body, require immense amounts of energy or ATP.
+Adenosine Triphosphate has a direct relationship with mitochondria which generate energy in your cells.
+Over time, your photoreceptors experience a build-up of reactive oxygen species (ROS), which limits the ability of mitochondria to use ATP.

-But, Red Light Therapy for just three minutes a week seems to allow for a reduction in reactive oxygen species and an improvement in ATP production and utilization.
-That in turn allows for the photoreceptors to convert light information into electrical signals more readily.
+For just 3 minutes a week, Red Light Therapy reduces reactive oxygen species and improves ATP production and utilization.
+This allows the photoreceptors to easily convert light information into electrical signals.

-The study assembled males and females between the ages of 34 and 70 and measured improvements in the participants’ vision by scoring their color contrast vision, or the ability to differentiate between colors.
+The study included males and females between the ages of 34 and 70 and measured improvements in the participants’ vision by scoring their color contrast vision or the ability to differentiate between colors.
 All the participants had normal color contrast vision at the start of the trial.

-There is a caveat though: This needs to be done within three hours of waking up.
+For the greatest improvement from Red Light Therapy, exposure should happen within 3 hours of waking.
 The researchers found no improvement in color contrast vision in the participants receiving light exposure in the afternoon.
-This timing is likely due to the fact that mitochondria follow the body’s circadian rhythms, and according to lead professor Glen Jeffery, “They are probably busy doing other things in the afternoon.”
+The timing is likely because mitochondria follow the body’s circadian rhythms, and according to Professor Glen Jeffery, “They are probably busy doing other things in the afternoon.”

-Basically, the mitochondria in your eyes are morning people, even if you’re not.
-Additionally, the study also found that improvements in vision lasted up to one week, so the researchers encouraged weekly use of Red Light Therapy to see continued improvements.
+Additionally, the study also found that improvements in vision lasted up to 1 week, so the researchers encouraged weekly use of Red Light Therapy to see continued improvements.